mehulchanpura/FulchandShastri/README.md

 - Download the `.docx` files directly from this repository
 - Open them in Microsoft Word or any compatible editor
 - Read and study freely
-- Copy text if needed — but please do not modify the originals
+- Copy text if needed — and if you're inspired, use it for translation or preservation work for future generations
+- Please do not modify the original files inside this repository

+🌍 *My humble request to future readers: if you understand this language and know how to translate it into the language of your time, please do so with care and devotion — and preserve it as I have tried to do, so the hidden truth and secrets of True Religion may continue to shine for thousands of years.*

 ---